Silver Rush 50 MTB (July 9, 2023)

 Saturday

 Races usually take place on Saturdays, but Silver Rush 50, just like everything about Leadville, is a little bit special.
 It’s a weekend of racing.
-On Saturday there’s a 50-mile running craziness, followed by an MTB contest on Sunday using the exact same course.
+On Saturday there’s a 50-mile running craziness, followed by an MTB contest on Sunday following the exact same course.
 Hats off to those who run it, even more so to rare super-humans who would do both back to back.

 But for us, lazy pedalers, Saturday is the day to wake up late, pack, drive, and enjoy the town while stuffing our faces with the shit-load of pasta, noodles, rice, and onions.
 Onions?!